 The emphasis in health education is based on the needs and interests of students, the school, and the community.
 This program stresses the development of health knowledge, attitudes, practices and skills.
-By increasing the awareness of the relationship between physical, emotional, mental, social and spiritual health, students can develop opportunities to achieve a high level of health and wellness.
+By increasing the awareness of the relationship between physical, emotional, mental, social and spiritual health, students can develop opportunities to achieve a high level of health and well-being wellness.
 Health 9-12 are required courses that meet 2-3 days/week.

-The Grade 9 curriculum supports age appropriate topics that include mental health, social media, CPR, alcohol and drugs, reproductive system and disease prevention.
-Through discussion, identification and description we recognize the social, emotional and physical development of all students and will learn skills to manage anxiety and stress.
+The Grade 9 curriculum supports age appropriate topics that include mental health, social media, CPR/AED/First Aid, alcohol and drugs, reproductive system and disease prevention.
+Through discussion, identification and description we recognize the social, emotional and physical development of all students.

 The Grade 10 curriculum focuses on topics including responsibilities associated with drinking and driving, distracted driving, addiction, drug education and human reproduction.
 This course offers sophomores an in-depth study of the physiological effects of use/abuse of alcohol and drugs with special emphasis on drinking and driving.
 Students will also have the opportunity to study current alcohol legislation as they prepare for their driver's license.
-Students will continue to learn skills to manage anxiety and stress.

 This course emphasizes attitudes, attributes and skills along with knowledge-based components to assist juniors to minimize health risks and avoid behaviors, which interfere with well-being.
 Grade 11 focuses on developing the decision-making skills necessary for overall health.
 Topics include stress management and human growth and development.
-Students will participate in Red Cross CPR/AED/First Aid certification (per Covid-19 restrictions)

 This last health course offers seniors the opportunity to develop a set of personal health goals and a process to obtain, interpret and understand basic health information.
 By updating essential information and clarifying the relationship between the dynamic complexity of lifestyle and quality of life, it assists them in being good health consumers.
-Students will continue to learn skills to manage anxiety and stress.
 The Grade 12 curriculum offers the students an individual based program called Life after High School.
 Through financial literacy research, group interaction and organization the students will organize a life plan to help assist in the transition into adulthood.